 - Manage FTP Sync – Download a list from the Act-On FTP server.
 Prepare by uploading lists from your server to Act-On’s FTP server.

 - Append To This List – Add contacts in bulk to your list.
 Choose All or select New; choose to Update, or not.
 Exclude addresses in your suppressed lists.

 - View Last Append Results – See how many addresses were processed and how many were successfully imported.

 - Push to CRM or CRM Sync Setup – Allows users to send an arbitrary list to their CRM.
 If a list was imported from a CRM, this will synchronize the list with the original list.
 Pushes to CRM can be set to occur at scheduled times and can be set to synchronize based on your preferences.

 - Send a Message To This List – Create a message to send to the list.

 - Show Mailings To This List – Displays a list of all messages sent to this list.
 View messages by clicking on a displayed message title.

-- Check Active Contacts In This List – See your monthly account limit and calculate the total active contacts and total remaining active contacts used so far the month.
-Also, for this particular list, calculate total number of contacts, the number sent to and the number not sent to this month.
+- Check Active Contacts In This List – See your monthly account limit and calculate the total active contacts and total remaining active contacts used so far in the month.
+Also, for this particular list, calculate the total number of contacts, the number sent to and the number not sent to this month.